 - What happens when a skin tag suddenly turns purple or black?

 - Is there another medical name for a skin tag?

 What problems do skin tags cause?

-Except for the cosmetic appearance, skin tags generally cause no physical pain or discomfort.
-These tiny skin growths generally cause symptoms when they are repeatedly irritated (for example, by the collar or in the groin).
-Cosmetic removal for unsightly appearance is perhaps the most common reason they are removed.
+Aside from their cosmetic appearance, skin tags generally cause no symptoms except when they become irritated because frictional forces on the neck by the collar arm pit or in the groin.
+Cosmetic concern is a common reason for their removal.
 Occasionally, a tag may require removal because it has become irritated and red from bleeding (hemorrhage) or black from twisting and death of the skin tissue (necrosis).
 Sometimes, they may become snagged by clothing, jewelry, pets, or seat belts, causing pain or discomfort.
 Overall, these are very benign growths that have no cancer (malignant) potential.